 The first step is to hold the cat on your lap until he/she is calm and comfortable.
 Then, holding one paw, press gently on pads and using special animal nail clippers (not nail clippers for humans) clip off the end of the claw.
 Do not cut too close or you may nick the vein that extends into the thick part of the claw.
 To see where the vein stops, hold the cat’s claw up to the light; the pink area is the vein.

 If your cat yowls or squirms, you may have to introduce it gradually to having it’s nails trimmed.
 To do this, start with only one to two nails each day and give your pet a treat as soon as the job is finished.

 Once your cat learns that there is a reward at the end, it will soon become tolerant of the procedure, perhaps even enjoying its manicure.

-If you need some help with trimming your cat’s claws, you can take advantage of our FREE* nail clipping service.
+If you need some help with trimming your cat’s claws, the team at Vetwest can help.
 Simply contact your local Vetwest Animal Hospital to book an appointment with one of our veterinary nurses.